state-spaces/mamba/README.md

 ## Troubleshooting

+### Precision
 Our models were trained using PyTorch [AMP](https://pytorch.org/docs/stable/amp.html) for mixed precision.
 AMP keeps model parameters in float32 and casts to half precision when necessary.
 On the other hand, other frameworks like DeepSpeed store parameters in float16 and upcasts when necessary (e.g. for optimizer accumulation).

 We've observed that higher precision for the main model parameters may be necessary, because SSMs are sensitive to their recurrent dynamics.
 If you are experiencing instabilities, as a first step please try a framework storing parameters in fp32 (such as AMP).

+### Initialization
+Some parts of the model have initializations inherited from prior work on S4 models.
+For [example](https://github.com/state-spaces/mamba/blob/f0affcf69f06d1d06cef018ff640bf080a11c421/mamba_ssm/modules/mamba_simple.py#L102), the $\Delta$ parameter has a targeted range by initializing the bias of its linear projection.
+However, some frameworks may have post-initialization hooks (e.g. setting all bias terms in `nn.Linear` modules to zero).
+If this is the case, you may have to add custom logic (e.g. this [line](https://github.com/state-spaces/mamba/blob/f0affcf69f06d1d06cef018ff640bf080a11c421/mamba_ssm/modules/mamba_simple.py#L104) turns off re-initializing in our trainer, but would be a no-op in any other framework) that is specific to the training framework.

 ## Citation